Best Lightweight 2-Person Tent Under $200 (Top Picks)

 For those looking for an ultra bargain, it does not get any better than the ALPS Mountaineering Lynx 2-Person Tent.
 It is a freestanding 2-pole tent ideal for two people.
 It is roomy, with 37 square feet of space and dual vestibules for storage.
 Two doors make an accessible entrance and exit for both people staying in the tent.

-The Lynx has coated flooring to protect your from wet-weather and has a UV-resistant fly made from polyester.
-It is a fantastic choice for those that like roomier tents and are budget-conscious.
+The Lynx has coated flooring to protect you from wet weather and has a UV-resistant fly made from polyester.
+It is a fantastic choice for those who like roomier tents and are budget-conscious.
 All that room and all those features do come with some extra weight.
 The Lynx weighs 5 lbs and 12 oz.

-The value of the ALPS Mountaineering Lynx 2-Person Tent is just outstanding, making it our ultra-budget choice.
+The value of the ALPS Mountaineering Lynx 2-Person Tent is just outstanding, making it my ultra-budget choice.

 Key Features